Everything you need to know about the LSAT - all in one place.

 For more information on the Writing Section of the LSAT, please see LSAC’s website here: https://www.lsac.org/lsat/taking-lsat/about-lsat-writing

-The Digital LSAT test allows students highlight text, flag questions, and view an on-screen timer that gives a five minute warning.
-Answer choices are selected by tapping the screen of the tablet.
-Incorrect answer choices can be crossed out in a similar fashion.
-To see exactly how the Digital LSAT will appear on test day, you can take two free practice tests in the authentic Digital LSAT test environment.
+The digital testing environment also allows students highlight text, flag questions, and view an on-screen timer that gives a five minute warning.
+Answer choices are selected by clicking on answer choice bubbles and incorrect answer choices can be crossed out in a similar fashion.
+To see exactly how the LSAT will appear on test day, you can take two free practice tests in the authentic digital LSAT test environment.
 You can access these tests by following the instructions under “Practice Tests” on the Free Resources page or through LSAC’s website here: https://www.lsac.org/lsat/prep.
 You will need to create an LSAC account if you have not already done so in order to access the two free practice tests.

 Studying for the LSAT